 Einstein's general relativity celebrated its centenary in 2015.
 Described by S. Chandrasekhar as "probably" the most beautiful theory, general relativity has passed all observational and experimental tests thus far with flying colors.
 To quote from the book The Perfect Theory by Pedro Ferreira published in 2014, "One thing about general relativity that has always puzzled me is how, despite being around for almost a century, it continues to yield new results."

 Indeed, general relativity has a firm mathematical foundation based on Lorentzian geometry.
-The same cannot be said for many modified theories of gravity, which aim to explain the accelerated expansion of the Universe without including a cosmological constant (some also try to explain "dark matter").
+The same cannot be said for many modified theories of gravity, which aim to explain the accelerated expansion of the Universe without including a cosmological constant (some also try to explain "dark matter" this way -- which is far more challenging).
 It is not difficult to propose a new theory of gravity, what is difficult is to propose a healthy theory.
-More often than not, attempts to modify general relativity resulted in pathological features such as energy not bounded from below (thus resulting in severe instability), wrong sign of kinetic energy (so-called "ghost"), ill-posed Cauchy problem (namely, given an initial condition, we cannot uniquely solve for the future evolution of the system -- which means that we cannot do physics) or even the existence of arbitrarily small closed timelike curves (thus violating causality).
+More often than not, attempts to modify general relativity resulted in pathological features such as energy not bounded from below (thus resulting in severe instability), wrong sign of kinetic energy (so-called "ghost"), ill-posed Cauchy problem (namely, given an initial condition, we cannot uniquely solve for the future evolution of the system -- which means that we cannot do physics) or even the unwelcomed existence of arbitrarily small closed timelike curves (thus violating causality).

 Black Holes: Information Paradox, Quantum Information, and Holography